A Unified Network Equilibrium for E-Hailing Platform Operation and Customer Mode Choice

-In other words, the e-pooling service becomes more and more expensive as the ratio increases and looses its competitiveness over the e-solo service, which repels more passengers to e-solo.
-In Fig.~\ref{subfig:SF_coeff_surplus}, we examine the waiting cost of e-pooling passengers represented by the supply-demand surplus that constitutes part of the mode choice utility.
+In other words, the e-pooling service becomes more and more expensive as the ratio increases and loses its competitiveness over the e-solo service, which repels more passengers to e-solo.
+In Fig.~\ref{subfig:SF_coeff_surplus}, we examine the extra waiting time of e-pooling riders to be matched with drivers, represented by the supply-demand surplus that constitutes part of the mode choice disutility.
 For e-solo, the surplus costs at origins 1 and 2 are represented by blue dotted and red solid lines with circular markers, respectively.
 The costs increase as the pooling-solo fare ratio increases, and that at node 1 increases at a faster rate than that at node 2.
 This is because more passengers select e-solo, and the e-solo supply is less than the demand, and thus the ``surge price" increases for the e-solo service.
 For e-pooling, the surplus costs at origins 1 and 2 are represented by orange dotted and purple solid lines with cross markers, respectively.
 The surplus cost at origin 2 is always zero, meaning that the e-pooling vehicle size is always larger than the demand.
-When the pooling-solo fare ratio is lower than 0.25, surplus cost is non-zero and is reduced to zero When the ratio bypasses 0.25.
+When the pooling-solo fare ratio is lower than 0.25, surplus cost is non-zero and is reduced to zero when the ratio bypasses 0.25.
 This is because of the drop in the e-pooling demand relative to the supply.